-9. The TSCTSF uses the procedures described in clause 4.15.9.4 of TS 23.502 [3] to configure ReferenceTimeInformation delivery to the UE(s) at the serving NG-RAN nodes.
+12. The TSCTSF uses the procedures described in clause 4.15.9.4 of TS 23.502 [3] to configure ReferenceTimeInformation delivery to the UE(s) at the serving NG-RAN nodes.

-10. UE moves in/out of the configured area of interest.
+13. UE moves in/out of the configured Area(s) of Interest.

-11. NG-RAN determines the change of the UE presence in the area of interest has changed and notifies the AMF.
+14. NG-RAN determines the change of the UE presence in the area of interest has changed and notifies the AMF.